Learn / Guides / Ecommerce guide

 4. WooCommerce Analytics

-WooCommerce Analytics is the free, open-source reporting and data analysis tool for over 7 million WordPress websites that use WooCommerce to power their ecommerce stores.
+WooCommerce Analytics is the free, open-source reporting and data analysis tool for over 7 million WordPress websites that use WooCommerce to power their ecommerce platforms.
 Its functionality is limited to sales analytics, but the tool is easy to customize, and reports can be viewed within the WordPress dashboard.

 💰 Use WooCommerce Analytics to grow your ecommerce store by: